lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 #### softLimitPosition

 This event reports the position for the software limits, bits 0 and 1 of the limits event bit mask.
-See example bellow:
+See example below:

 ``` plantuml
 @startjson